zeke/yolox/README.md

 # yolox

-Use AI langage models to write one-liner shell commands, then execute them. 🤞
+Use AI language models to write one-liner shell commands, then execute them. 🤞

 Only supports OpenAI GPT for now, but could be updated to use Llama on Replicate, Ollama, etc.